dy2better/Mul-Zram/README.md

 Depending on the objective, Mul-Zram can improve the compression speed of memory compression or CPU utilization compared with the default Zram module.
 ## Configuration
 The system configuration for developing Mul Zram is as follows:
-* CPU Model: FT-2000/4
+* CPU Model：FT-2000/4
-* Operating System Version: OpenEuler-20.03-LTS-SP3
+* Operating System Version：OpenEuler-20.03-LTS-SP3
-* Linux Kernel Version: linux-5.18.14
+* Linux Kernel Version：linux-5.18.14
-* Compression algorithm used by Zram: Zstandard(zstd)
+* Compression algorithm used by Zram：Zstandard(zstd)